A Visit to Tri-Circle-D Ranch at Disney’s Fort Wilderness

 Speaking of Walt Disney, his Dragon Calliope is on display at the main stable.
 He purchased this piece in the 1950s to use in the Mickey Mouse Club Circus Parade at Disneyland Park.

-It’s a neat piece to see.
+It’s a neat piece.
 However, I can’t recall a time I’ve ever seen it used in the parks.
 That would surely be something to see.

 I should have asked what they do with the large green box in the middle.

-In addition, to seeing a few horses and the other displays, pony rides are available at the stable near the Settlement.
-(Not to be confused with trail riding, which is located at the stable on the opposite end of Fort Wilderness.)
+Pony rides are also available at the stable near the Settlement.
+However, they are not to be confused with trail riding, which is available at the Outpost stable on the opposite end of Fort Wilderness.

-Pony rides are available to guests under 48″ tall that weigh less than 80 lbs.
-Prices were $8.00 for one lap or $12.00 for two laps.
+Pony rides are available to guests under 48″ tall and weighing less than 80 lbs.
+The price is $10.00 for one lap or $15.00 for two laps.
+(These prices were last updated for 2024.)
+All riders must be at least three years old.

-Overall, a trip to Tri-Circle-D Ranch is fun and worth the visit for anyone interested in horses or wanting to participate in one of the horse riding activities.
-With that said, there are many things to do during a week’s vacation at Walt Disney World.
+Overall, a trip to Tri-Circle-D Ranch is fun and different.
+It’s also perfect for anyone interested in horses or who would enjoy participating in the horse-riding activities available to guests.
+That said, there are many things to do during a week’s vacation at Walt Disney World.

 - Disney’s Fort Wilderness Review